sohailzaheer/redhawk/README.md

 alt="Video Thumbnail" border="10" /></a>

 # Suggestions And Feedbacks
 Want to contribute to RED HAWK or point out something wrong?
-Just create a new issue here: https://github.com/Tuhinshubhra/RED_HAWK/issues/new
+Just create a new issue here: https://github.com/RedmiLine/RED_HAWK/issues/new
 I'd love to hear from you.

 # Support and Donations
-Found RED HAWK cool? well you could buy me a cup of tea ;) (no alcohol plz xD) just send any amount of donations (in BTC) to this address : **1NbiQidWWVVhWknsfPSN1MuksF8cbXWCku**
+Found RED HAWK cool? well you could buy me a cup of tea ;) (no alcohol plz xD) just send any amount of donations (in ETH) to this address : **0x57EB161f24BAFE75f32C5420235E5D90cA71d6F0**

 Can't donate? well that's no problem just drop a **THANK YOU** this will motivate me to create more exciting stuffs for you ;)